datahub-project/datahub/docs/what/urn.md

 [DatasetUrn] with entity type `dataset`, you can also define URN for data platforms, [DataPlatformUrn].

 ## ID
-ID is the unique identifier part of an URN.
+ID is the unique identifier part of a URN.
 It's unique for a specific entity type within a specific namespace.
 ID could contain a single field, or multi fields in the case of complex URNs.
 A complex URN can even contain other URNs as ID fields.
 This type of URN is also referred to as nested URN.
-For non-URN ID fields, the value can be either a string, number, or [Pegasus Enum](https://linkedin.github.io/rest.li/pdsc_syntax#creating-a-schema).
+For non-URN ID fields, the value can be either a string, number, or [Pegasus Enum](https://linkedin.github.io/rest.li/pdl_schema#enum-type).

 Here are some example URNs with a single ID field: